CivicActions/guidebook/docs/100-security/incident-response-plan.md

 - **Time to containment**: How much time passed from the time someone became aware of the incident until the incident was contained?
 - **Threat actions**: What actions were taken by the actor?
 For example, phishing, password attacks, etc.

-The incident report should be posted in Slack, or in the JIRA ticket as a final comment before the ticket is closed.
+The incident report should be posted in Slack, or in the ticket/issue as a final comment before the ticket is closed.

 ## Incident severities